gennady73/keycloak-demo/docs/keycloak/RHSSO_Developer_Guide_Keycloak.md

-**Case:** application which consists of a frontend and several backend services.
-The backend consists of the API gateway(protected) service and  the back-end(unprotected).The authentication is done via Keycloak.
+**Case:** application which consists of a frontend and several back-end services.
+The backend consists of the back-end service A (protected) and  the back-end service B (unprotected).The authentication is done via Keycloak.
 The workflow looks like the following:

 - The user logs into the frontend and gets a token from Keycloak.
 - This token is sent to the backend with every request.
-- The API gateway uses a token to request the Keycloak for client authentication and  the authorization(when defined) for the requested resource and in case of success, forwards the request without token to the unprotected back-end.
+- The back-end service A uses a token to request the Keycloak for client authentication and  the authorization(when defined) for the requested resource and in case of success, forwards the request without token to the unprotected back-end.
 In case of failure, respond with the “access denied” to the client(HTTP code 403 - forbidden).
 - The back-end serves the client request on and returns a response to the API gateway.
-- The API gateway transfer response from the **unprotected** back-end to the client.
+- The back-end service A transfer response from the **unprotected** back-end service B to the client.

 ![](Aspose.Words.a22510f3-9e76-49e7-8192-e1aca51b31a4.022.png)